Scalpa Henna Brow Tint creates a beautiful semi-permanent tinted brow.

 Henna brow creates a fuller appearance of the brow by tinting not only the hair but also the skin beneath.
 This is a great option for those who want perfect brows but dread the daily maintenance of makeup or do not wish for a more permanent approach such as microblading.

 Scalpa Dark Brown Henna Brow Tint is our second to darkest henna color.
 This is great for those with brown to dark brown hair.
 This henna tint does not have a primary undertone but rather contains each of the primary colors so it is suitable for most skin colors as well.
-Scalpa Henna Tints come in four different colors which we believe to be suitable for all hair colors.
+Scalpa Henna Tints come in five different colors which we believe to be suitable for all hair colors.
 If you are looking for a slightly different color, these tints can also be mixed to create your own shade or if you wish to even out undertones.

 Henna brow lasts anywhere from 2-6 weeks depending on skin type and care.